AngularAgility/AngularAgility/README.md

 * Keeps track of field blurs and display errors appropriately
 * Block invalid save attempts using aa-save-form to prevent invalid data submissions and also serving as a validation message display trigger.
 * A rich overridable strategy approach to configuration of everything above using aaFormExtensionsProvider.
 You can customize almost anything but comes with resonable defaults out of the box.
 No assembly (necessarily) required!
-* A bunch more stuff I'm probably forgetting.
-Download the source and try it out, you'll like it!
+* A bunch more stuff take a look below!

 ###Demo
 * [Live demo of this exact source](http://angularagility.herokuapp.com/)